 Despite generous donations of 10,000 pounds per week on average during the harvest season, we have yet to fulfill emergency food resource providers’ demand for fresh produce.
-If you’re interested in donating this season, contact Stiles or Megan at (845) 344-1234 or email us at firstname.lastname@example.org or email@example.com.
+If you’re interested in donating this season, contact Stiles or Dan at (845) 344-1234 or email us at email@example.com or firstname.lastname@example.org.

 As a donor, you may be eligible to receive New York State tax credit.
 Click here for more information.
 (This information is updated yearly.)